 S. Korea police raid medical association office over walkout

-South Korean police raided the offices of the Korean Medical Association on Friday, an officer told AFP, as the government contends with a doctors' strike that has led to chaos in hospitals.
+South Korean police said they raided the offices of the Korean Medical Association on Friday, as the government contends with a doctors' strike that has led to chaos in hospitals.

 Nearly 10,000 junior doctors -- about 80 percent of the trainee workforce -- walked off the job last week.
 They are protesting government plans to sharply increase medical school admissions to cope with shortages and an ageing society.